YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 *  :heavy_check_mark: Works with any android device no matter where it is in universe as long as it is running ADB over TCP.
 *  :heavy_check_mark: Moves msgstore.db to your phone.
 *  :heavy_check_mark: Creates password protected 7z file so keep your extraction safe.
-*  :heavy_check_mark: Continues without JAVA installed and make "whatsapp.tar" out of "whatsapp.ab" once java is installed by running `python view_extract.py`.
+*  :heavy_check_mark: Continues without JAVA installed and make "whatsapp.tar" out of "whatsapp.ab" once java is installed by running `python3 view_extract.py`.
 *  :heavy_check_mark: Command line arguments
 *  :heavy_check_mark: ADB Devices menu.
 *  :heavy_check_mark: Implement datetime.